Find the Best Tankless Water Heater Repair Services in UK

 Non-Condensing Tankless Water Heater

 A type of tankless water heater that doesn't utilize a secondary heat exchanger.
-They tend to be simpler to install, but not as energy-efficient as condensing models.
+Non-condensing tankless water heaters are generally less expensive than condensing models, but they are not as energy efficient.

 Heat Exchanger